Each state and territory within Australia has its own government tourism agency to work with the industry within its borders.

 TASAC is a group formed by the NSW State Government to have overall responsibility for the planning and implementation of tourist signposting systems.

-TASAC is made up of representatives of Destination NSW, the RMS, Regional Tourism Organisations (RTOs) and a Secretariat.
+TASAC is made up of representatives of Destination NSW, the RMS and Destination Networks (DNs).

 TASAC’s key activities include: